indiesquidge/squidgefiles/README.md

 vim /usr/local/bin/battery
 ```

-Remove just the emoji on line 113.
-You could add in something else to signify
+Remove just the emoji around line 113.
+You could add in something else to
-a charging status.
+signify a charging status.
 I like to use `++ `.

 It would also be wise to remove the `elseif` statement.
 The first conditional of
 the `print_status()` function should now look something like this